yopdog/test22/Liberland-constitution.md

 ### Article XXIV - Main principles of the Armed Forces.
 * **§XXIV.1.** The Armed Forces shall be under the command of the Chief of General Staff who shall answer directly to the Cabinet.
 * **§XXIV.2.** The Armed Forces shall defend against external threats only and under no circumstances should it be used for domestic purposes.
-* **§XXIV.3.** The Armed Forces shall not be deployed for any purpose other than that which serves the national security interests of the Republic
+* **§XXIV.3.** The Armed Forces shall not be deployed for any purpose other than that which serves the national security interests of the Republic.
 * **§XXIV.4.** The Armed Forces shall at all times function as a professional army and shall under no circumstances introduce any form of forced conscription.

 ### Article XXV - Deployment and control over the Armed Forces.